oroinc/documentation/backend/setup/demo-environment/docker.rst

 Stop the Application
 --------------------

-- To stop and remove all containers, run `docker-compose down`.
+- To stop and remove all containers, run `docker compose down`.

-- To stop and remove all containers with the data saved in volumes, run `docker-compose down -v`.
+- To stop and remove all containers with the data saved in volumes, run `docker compose down -v`.

 Troubleshooting
 ---------------